analogdevicesinc/VSCode-Maxim/userguide.md

 * `"board":"EvKit_V1"`
 * `"debugger":"cmsis-dap"`

 `CTRL+S` to save the changes to the file, and then reload the VS Code window with `CTRL + SHIFT + P` > `Developer: Reload Window`.
-Again, this is necessary so that VS Code re-parses all file-paths for our new target platform.
+This is necessary so that VS Code re-parses all file-paths for our new target platform.

 ![Reload Window](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/gpio_reload_window.JPG)